Urobotos/Sandworm/README.md

    - Copies new macro files from: `~/Sandworm/config/` to your printer’s config directory: `~/printer_data/config/`
    - Adds `[update_manager Sandworm]` config block to: `moonraker.conf`
    - Adds `[power printer]` config block to: `moonraker.conf`
-   - Sets the introductory message and language in the `variables.cfg` file.
+   - Sets the introductory message and selected language in the `variables.cfg` file.
    - Restarts Moonraker to apply changes.

 After this initial setup, future updates can be managed via the **Update Manager** in Mainsail/Fluidd. <br>